-Born in Hampton, Connecticut, Theodore Dwight Weld was the son of Congregational minister Ludovicus Weld and Elizabeth Clark Weld.
-His brother Ezra Greenleaf Weld was a daguerreotype photographer, was also involved with the abolitionist movement.
-A member of the Weld Family of New England, at age 14 Weld took over his father's 100-acre farm near Hartford, Connecticut to earn money.
+Born in Hampton, Connecticut, Theodore Dwight Weld was the son of Congregational ministers Ludovicus Weld and Elizabeth Clark Weld.
+His brother Ezra Greenleaf Weld was a daguerreotype photographer who was also involved with the abolitionist movement.
+A member of the Weld Family of New England, at age 14, Weld took over his father's 100-acre farm near Hartford, Connecticut, to earn money.
 He wanted to study at Phillips Academy, attending from 1820 to 1822, when failing eyesight caused him to leave.

 After a doctor urged him to travel, he started an itinerant lecture series on mnemonics, traveling for three years throughout the United States, including the South, where he saw slavery first-hand.
 In 1825 Weld moved with his family to Pompey, in upstate New York.
 Weld then studied at Hamilton College in Clinton, New York.
-He decided to become a preacher and in 1827 entered the Oneida Institute of Science and Industry, after first staying at the farmhouse of founder George Washington Gale; working in exchange for instruction.
-While at the Oneida Institute, he would spend two weeks at a time traveling about lecturing on the virtues of manual labor, temperance, and moral reform.
+He decided to become a preacher and, in 1827, entered the Oneida Institute of Science and Industry after first staying at the farmhouse of founder George Washington Gale, working in exchange for instruction.
+While at the Oneida Institute, he would spend two weeks traveling about lecturing on the virtues of manual labor, temperance, and moral reform.

-In 1838, Weld married Angelina Grimké, an abolitionist and women's rights advocate; at the marriage there were two ministers, one white and one black.
-He renounced any power or legal authority over his wife, other than that produced by love.
+In 1838, Weld married Angelina Grimké, an abolitionist and women's rights advocate; at the marriage, there were two ministers, one white and one black.
 Two former slaves of the Grimkés' father were among the guests.
+He renounced any power or legal authority over his wife other than that produced by love.
 He then retired to a farm in Belleville, New Jersey, where he, his wife, and her sister co-wrote the very influential 1839 authoritative compendium American Slavery As It Is: Testimony of a Thousand Witnesses, published in 1839.
-Harriet Beecher Stowe partly based Uncle Tom’s Cabin on Weld's text, and it is regarded as second only to that work in its influence on the antislavery movement.
+Harriet Beecher Stowe partly based Uncle Tom's Cabin on Weld's text and is regarded as second only to that work in its influence on the antislavery movement.